4.1. Differentials

 Let’s think about what this tells us.
 Small changes \(dJ\) equal the sum of the derivative of \(J\) along the variable \(C\) times a little change \(dC\) and the derivative of \(J\) along the variable \(V\) times a little change \(dV\).
 It is a really generic statement.
 Try making one with your own initials.

-If we somehow know that \(J\) is an exact (state) function, then we also know that the order of derivatives must commute.
+If we somehow know that \(J\) is a state function, then we also know that the order of mixed partial derivatives must commute.